joshmorgan1000/UTKH/THEORY.md

   - Shine monochromatic light through a prism made of materials with varying molecular resonances.
   - Use highly sensitive spectrometers to detect anomalous dispersion or additional spectral features.

-### Extreme Light-Matter Interactions <a href="#extreme-light-matter-interactions"></a>

-High-intensity laser experiments can probe the resonance-driven behaviors of light and matter:

-- **Predicted Observation:**
-  - When two high-power lasers intersect in a vacuum, the resulting interaction should:
-    - Create transient harmonic structures resembling localized mass or dark matter.
-    - Potentially emit low-energy gravitational waves or other detectable resonant artifacts.

-- **Experimental Setup:**
-  - Use two ultra-high-intensity lasers (e.g., petawatt lasers) focused on a single point in a controlled vacuum chamber.
-  - Deploy gravitational wave detectors or sensitive instruments to measure anomalies in the surrounding energy field.

 ### Polarization and Higher-Dimensional Effects <a href="#polarization-and-higher-dimensional-effects"></a>

 Polarization studies can reveal the presence of higher-dimensional oscillations: